Frequently asked questions

 if you were not given any special instructions, there are not any specific limitations for your surgery.
 However, it is generally recommended not to take vitamin C tablets and drugs diluting blood (e.g. Aspirin) several days before the surgery.

 What currency do I use in Prague?

 The currency of the Czech Republic is the Czech Crown (CZK).
 Euro is also accepted in some places.
 The actual exchange rate for the Euro is on the left-hand side of our homepage.
 Most of our partner clinics accept credit cards and some even Euro in cash.
 But you will need some Czech crowns for food and shopping anyway.
 If you prefer to bring cash and exchange your money in Prague, our representative will recommend a place with a good exchange rate.

 Our representative will meet you at the airport and drive you to the booked hotel.
 We will give a Czech mobile phone so that you can call us in case something happens.
 You will be also given a map of Prague and public transport tickets/pass.
 The same day or the next morning you will be taken to the clinic for the appointment with your doctor.
 The rest depends on your treatment and your own preferences.

 What is the minimal length of stay in Prague?

 This depends very much on your treatment.
-It can be just one day for some dental treatments, 3-10 days for eye surgery or a 1-2 weeks for plastic surgery.
-However, some treatments need more check ups and longer rest.
-Pre-operative examination, surgery and final check up are usually done within one stay, so you only fly to Prague once.
-But once you are in Prague it would be a pity not enjoying this wonderfull city a bit.
+It can be just one day for some dental treatments, 3-10 days for eye surgery or 1-2 weeks for plastic surgery.
+However, some treatments need more check-ups and longer rest.
+Pre-operative examination, surgery and final check-up are usually done within one stay, so you only fly to Prague once.
+But once you are in Prague it would be a pity not to enjoy this wonderful city a bit.